Knowledge Center

 Rotating it helps distribute wear, and a supportive foundation prevents premature failure.
 But neither changes the fundamental construction.
 If the center isn't reinforced, no amount of care stops it from fatiguing first.

-Is it normal for a mattress to sag after 3 years?
+Is it normal for a mattress to sag after a few years?

 This article describes what determines longevity.
 Manchot's StasisLayer™ System reinforces the center third specifically — heavier-gauge tempered steel where the load concentrates, so the failure point shifts outward in time.
 The support holds, well past the timeline a uniform build sets. → See the system